We love foodie travel. When we can not travel and eat, we prepare our favourite dishes at home. Travel the world through food with us!

 In Indonesia, you get tempeh everywhere: in fancy vegan restaurants on Bali (like in the picture below) and on remote boats on the way to the Komodo Islands.
 Tempeh is made from fermented soybeans and it's much more delicious than it sounds.
 Additionally, it's super versatile: you'll find it on burgers and sandwiches, in fried rice, salads, and dumplings, as topping for soups - you name it.

-Of course, we had to look for Tempeh back in Berlin.
+Of course, we had to put Tempeh on our food bucketlist.
 Unfortunately, you can't get in our local supermarkets, but in Asian supermarkets, you can.
 So every once in a while we make the trip and get creative!

-We had our first Shaksouka in Jerusalem at Mahane Yehuda Market (which completely blew us away by the way).
+We had our first Shaksouka in Jerusalem at Mahane Yehuda Market .
 We found this market stall with amazing energy (later featured in a Kara and Nate video if you want to get a feel for this place) and decided not to go for their signature sandwich but for a Shakshouka, which turned out to be a great decision.

 Ever since it's one of our go-to breakfasts at home.
 It's so easy: Just fry tomatoes and peppers, add a little spice and tomato paste, and poach eggs in the sauce - you're done!

 Probably Hummus stands even more for Jordan than the famous Petra itself.
 When we were in Jordan, we ate all the hummus.
 We had plain hummus, hummus with toppings, Hummus Bil Lahme (with minced meat), Fatteh Hummus (fattet hummus), ...
 And oftentimes we combined it with falafel.
 We had it on plates and in sandwiches, sitting, standing, walking.